poshjosh/chinomsoikwuagwu.com/2022/02/17/Code-review-best-practices.md

 **Goal**

-The aim of this article is to highlight code review best practices, so as to improve code review processes.
+The aim of this article is to highlight code review best practices, so as to improve code review processes of developer teams.

 **Authors**